Rex Burkhead Player Prop Bets for NFL Week 18 | Houston vs. Tennessee 1/9/2022

 Matchup vs. Tennessee

-- Burkhead has averaged 14.7 rushing yards per game in his three career matchups against the Titans, 34.8 fewer yards than his over/under in Sunday's game.
+- Over his three career matchups against the Titans, Burkhead averaged 14.7 rushing yards per game, 26.8 fewer yards than his over/under in Sunday's game.

 - Note: Burkhead's stats vs. Titans date back to 2016.

-- The Titans allow 85.9 yards per game on the ground, the NFL's second-ranked rush defense.
+- Allowing 85.9 rushing yards per game, the Titans have the second-ranked run defense in the NFL.

-- This season the Titans have conceded 14 rushing TDs.
-They are ranked 12th in the league in that category.
+- Burkhead and the Texans will face off against the NFL's 12th-ranked defense in terms of rushing touchdowns conceded (14).

 Recent Performances

-- Last week against the 49ers, Burkhead picked up 47 yards on 16 carries.
+- In last week's matchup with the 49ers, Burkhead ran for 47 yards on 16 carries.

 Burkhead's Houston Teammates